flashape/TC-multisite/wp-content/plugins/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 1.8.1 =
+* Plugin now scans posts added using XML-RPC which makes posting videos from iOS or other apps work smoothly

 = 1.8 =
 * Added support for custom fields via a new setting